ChristineSchaefer/metaphor_in_political_speeches/src/mwe_metaphor/README.md

 - `BERTWithGCNTrainingController`: Controller to manage the Fine-Tuning and evaluation process of the BERT with GCN model
 - `CRFController`: Controller for CRF baseline

-The controllers use different models from `mwe_metaphor/models/` and `data_handler/models` to fine-tune the models.
+The controllers use different models from `mwe_metaphor/models/` and `data_handler/models/` to fine-tune the models.
 With arguments passed to the `main`-method in `main.py` the different workflows are started.

 ## Workflows
 For activating the single flows you can pass arguments by running the main script.
-The main scripts can be started with `python -m src.mwe_metaphor.main` and the available arguments can be shown with `-h` at the end of the command.
+The main script can be started with `python -m src.mwe_metaphor.main` and the available arguments can be shown with `-h` at the end of the command.

 `python -m src.mwe_metaphor.main -h`